Are Utilities Included When Renting a Room in Los Angeles?

 -

-Apartments shared with multiple roommates
+Apartments shared by multiple roommates

 -